ScorpioStation/ScorpioStation/README.md

 First-time installation should be fairly straightforward.
 First, you'll need to install [BYOND](https://secure.byond.com/download/).

-Second, you'll need to install [Docker Desktop](https://www.docker.com/get-started).
-(Ask on Discord if you need help.)

 This is a sourcecode-only release, so the next steps are to compile the server files.

-Third, there are some dependencies not included in the source tree.
+Second, there are some dependencies not included in the source tree.
 The pros like to build these things for themselves, but we're going to cheat for now and just take the latest copies that somebody else built.

 Open up the folder where the code is kept, and run the script called `prepare-dev-windows.bat`

-Fourth, open `paradise.dme` by double-clicking it, open the Build menu, and click compile.
+Third, open `paradise.dme` by double-clicking it, open the Build menu, and click compile.

 This'll take a little while, and if everything's done right,